Safety at bus stops and on the school bus depends on the cooperation and responsible behavior of every student.

 Students in kindergarten through 10th grade must be certified for riding the school bus.
 During the first six weeks of school, students will receive the safety training required for certification.
 To highlight these activities, the state of Minnesota has designated the first week of every school year as School Bus Safety Week.

-Our District policy reinforces the idea that where safety is concerned, it is a privilege and not a right for a student to ride the school bus.
+Policy 709 reinforces the idea that where safety is concerned, it is a privilege and not a right for a student to ride the school bus.

 Student Certification Requirements